In this post we’ll take a look at the mysterious project ‘die Glocke’. Glocke translates into English as ‘Bell’.

 Nobody knows for sure

-We really do not know all of what the Germans thought of the Bell.
+We really do not know all of what the German project leaders thought of the Bell.
 Nobody does and those who might know won’t tell.
 One thing is certain, it’s a very intriguing piece of scientific device that contains many labels.